 The Village of Waterdown developed upon land that was originally granted to Alexander McDonnell in 1796.
-In 1805 ownership was transferred to Alexander Brown who built a sawmill at the falls on Grindstone Creek.
-This creek provided power for the endeavours of the early pioneers and thus the Village of Waterdown was born.
+In 1805 ownership was transferred to Alexander Brown, who built a sawmill at the falls on Grindstone Creek.
+This creek provided power for the endeavors of the early pioneers and thus the Village of Waterdown was born.
 The enterprises of Brown, and later of Ebenezer Griffin, accounted for substantial industrial growth in the Grindstone Creek Valley.
-The valley, known as Smokey Hollow was fuelled by dams and raceways, and was the site of saw, grist and flour mills, a woollen mill, a brass foundry, tanneries, rake, snaith, cradle, and basket factories.
+The valley, known as Smokey Hollow, was fueled by dams and raceways, and was the site of saw, grist and flour mills, a woollen mill, a brass foundry, tanneries, rake, snaith, cradle, and basket factories.
 Waterdown was incorporated as a village in 1878 but a series of fires and a decrease in the water power of Grindstone Creek heralded the slow decline of the settlement’s importance.

 Although few remnants of the old mills remain, many other original buildings from the village’s pioneering days have been preserved.

-As a sign of Waterdown’s importance to the township, the Council of East Flamborough bought a site for a town hall in 1856.
+As a sign of Waterdown’s importance to the township, the Council of East Flamborough bought the site for a town hall in 1856.
 A year later this magnificent classical two storey building was opened.
-Built of local quarried limestone, it was designed by local builder Walter Grieves and carpenter John Graham.
-Today it serves as the village library and, mounted inside are the grave-stones of two early Waterdown settlers, Alexander Brown and his wife Merren Grierson.
-It is believed these stones were removed from the Union Cemetery when a family monument was erected and were used in a walkway at the cottage of the cemetery caretaker.
-Discovered quite by chance in the late 1970’s when the cottage was demolished, they were placed in the library during Waterdown’s Centennial celebrations.
+Built of local quarried limestone, it was designed by local builder Walter Grieves and carpenter John Graham.From 1979 to 2015 it served as the village library, and mounted inside were the gravestones of two early Waterdown settlers, Alexander Brown and Merren Grierson.

-A fine one-and-a-half storey, red brick home constructed c.1870.
+This is a fine one-and-a-half storey, red brick home constructed c.1870.
 The most notable feature is the fine wrap-around front verandah with unusual decorative bargeboard.

 “Walnut Shade” built c.1850, is of frame construction to which stucco has been applied.
 This symmetrical house with its truncated hip roof has none of the fancy features found on many of the homes on Mill Street North.

 In 1847 Frederick and Elizabeth Fielde donated two acres of land for the site of an Anglican Church in Waterdown.
 Since building funds were not immediately available, the present stone church was not erected until 1860.
 Since that time the Parish Hall, the Vestry, and the Narthex have been added.
-The first recorded burials in the cemetery date from the 1840’s.
+The first recorded burials in the cemetery date from the 1840s.

-In 1918 this property, which had been used as the fair grounds, was purchased as the site of a new school since the old one in Sealey Park had become overcrowded.
+In 1918 this property, which had been used as the fair grounds, was purchased as the site of the new school since the old one in Sealey Park had become overcrowded.
 Opened in January 1921, this large brick school was originally called the Waterdown and East Flamborough Union School Section No. 3.
 The High School occupied the upper floors until 1927 when a school was constructed on the corner of Dundas and Hamilton Street.
 The name of the school was changed to Mary Hopkins in 1964 in honour of the first teacher in Waterdown.

 Located on the north east corner lot of Wellington and Victoria Street, this sturdy two storey red brick house was once occupied by Hugh Drummond and his family.
 Built around the turn of the century, this home is noted for the decorative brickwork above the windows, especially the unusual design around the large first floor bay window.